adobe/helix-home/hackathons/5-bsl.md

 The goal of this event is to improve the documentation, share knowledge of parts of helix and reduce the truck factor in the helix team.

+#### Breakouts

+As part of the hackathon there are a couple of items that require more attention and alignment, please find below a couple of proposals for breakouts and breakout hosts...

+##### Breakout #1: Helix Pages and Overall Strategy

+Proposed Time: Tuesday 14h-16h

+Moderated by Karolin

+* Pre-requisite: Have some exposure/understanding of helix pages
+* Roundtable: What do you think of helix pages and how does it fit into your overall vision of helix.
+  * Everyone should be able to voice their opinion even if it is not a popular opinion
+  * We accept all opinions for now; this is a brainstorming
+  * I (Karolin) do have some controversial opinions to voice here; I know that and that's OK; I will also accept if we as a group decide to go in a different opinion (although no decisions are absolutely final)
+  * We will at first just collect opinions (white board?); we will discuss them at the end
+* Discussion

+*Goals:*
+Shared understanding and definition of terminology and scope of things like Helix Pages, helix-cli, Bot, etc.
+Come up with specific areas for an overall Roadmap (inclusive of helix pages) and architecture Roadmaps should be specific, try to include who is most suited to perform the tasks, what needs to be done and how hard the task is.
+Come up with a documented development plan, who does what?

+#####  Breakout #2: Operations

+Proposed Time: Wednesday 14h-16h

+Moderated by ?Rofe & Alex?

+Some ideas for the breakout...

+* Statement: What is the current state of operations?
+* Who will be responsible to react to outages
+  * Who can be notified when that person needs to escalate
+  * Who from the adobe.io team can be contacted
+  * How can we determine which person is qualified to fix what error
+  * Who is level one
+* Will there be an oncall rotation
+* How to deal with nights?
+* How will devs be notified about incidents
+  * Just looking at a slack channel seems unsafe
+* SLA?
+What are our performance targets?
+How will we define those?
+* What will be our process to perform post mortems
+* Who will manage the on call schedules, organize post mortems and such?

+*Goal:*
+Come up with a documented plan, and assign responsibilities to implement a plan.

 ### Lodging

 Recommended hotels for our out-of-town visitors: